hoameng/transients-2016/README.md

-# Code for transients paper will be publicly available following publication.
+# transients-2016
+Code for the analysis of Ung et al., Intracranial EEG Stabilizes Over Months After Implanting Electrodes in Human Brain, in submission